sunnybedi990/RAG-with-LLM/README.md

 # RAG System for Document Query and Summarization

-This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload documents, perform queries, and generate summaries using vector-based search and language models.
-The project consists of two main parts:
+This project is a Retrieval-Augmented Generation (RAG) system that enables users to upload documents, perform complex queries, and generate summaries using vector-based search and various language models.
+It consists of two main parts:
-- **Backend**: Python-based server with vector database management and model integration.
+- **Backend**: A Python server for vector database management and model integration.
-- **Frontend**: React-based user interface for document upload, querying, and summarization.
+- **Frontend**: A React user interface for document upload, querying, and summarization.

 ---